Advanced Liver Disease

 One patient’s journey

-One patient’s journey, which represents the many lives that could be saved today and where Yaqrit is focused on developing end-to-end solutions for patients with advanced liver disease
+One patient’s journey, which represents the many lives that could be saved today and where Yaqrit is focused on developing solutions for patients at each stage of advanced liver disease

 Treating liver disease

-Chronic liver disease is a complex, multifactorial condition that evolves over time.
-Progression of chronic live disease leads to cirrhosis, which is the leading cause of liver-related death globally3 and the ultimate fate for patients.
-The primary cause of this progression is a combination of liver injury and inflammation.
-Yaqrit has harnessed its deep and new understanding of the underlying mechanisms of inflammation – an important cause of liver disease progression – to identify novel therapeutic targets.
+Chronic liver disease is a complex, progressive multifactorial condition that evolves to cirrhosis, the leading cause of liver-related death globally3.
+The primary drivers of this progression are liver injury and inflammation.
+Yaqrit has harnessed its deep and new understanding of inflammation to identify novel therapeutic targets.

 Compensated cirrhosis